 Keeping your Pets Warm In Winter

 Winter is well and truly here.
 We’re all wrapping up warm in our coats and scarves ready to face the elements.
-But it’s sometimes easy to forget our pets might also be feeling the chill, especially as they have their own little fur coats!
+But it’s sometimes easy to forget to need to keep our pets warm in the winter.
+They might also be feeling the chill, even in their own little fur coats!

 However, our four-legged friends do feel the cold.
 Shorthaired breeds such as Greyhounds and Siamese cats are especially susceptible to cold-related illnesses such as frostbite and hypothermia.